dhruvkp/musicreco/README.md

 # Music classification System

 This app classifies music files in different genres.
+This project is tested on GTZAN dataset

 ### How to run
 Edit config.yaml for database name and run